0

 8 Marketing Report Examples and Templates You Should Be Using

 Is your marketing team overwhelmed by data and looming client report deadlines?
-This post shares a list of 8 marketing report templates to help you streamline reporting and focus more time on marketing strategy.
+This post shares a list of 8 marketing report examples and templates to help you streamline reporting and focus more time on insights and marketing strategy.

 We’ve all been there—a client meeting is around the corner, and you're knee-deep in spreadsheets, screenshots, and scattered data from half a dozen platforms.
 You're trying to piece together a report that’s clear, insightful, and that makes sense.
 Before you know it, it’s already midnight.